pprunty/pprunty.github.io/posts/08-writing.md

 It's like edging but with food.

 I appreciate the artistry.
-I also appreciate triple cheeseburgers, soda refills and spice-bags.
+But I also appreciate triple cheeseburgers, soda refills and spice-bags.

 The difference being I don't feel the same way after eating at a fancy restaurant compared to binging at McDonald's; it's not too little, it's not too much.
 It's just right.